 NOTE: The SD card labeled FlexAddress only contains FlexAddress and the card labeled FlexAddress Plus contains FlexAddress and FlexAddress Plus.
-The card must be inserted into the CMC to activate the feature.
+The card must be inserted into CMC to activate the feature.

-Some servers, such as the PowerEdge M710HD, require more MAC addresses than FA can provide to the CMC.
-For these servers, upgrading to FA+ will enable full optimization of the WWN/MACs configuration.
+Some servers, such as the PowerEdge M710HD, may require more MAC addresses than FA can provide to CMC, depending on how they are configured.
+For these servers, upgrading to FA+ enables full optimization of the WWN/MACs configuration.
 Please contact Dell to obtain support for the FlexAddress Plus feature.

 To activate the FlexAddress Plus feature, the following software updates are required: server BIOS, server iDRAC, and CMC firmware.
-If these updates are not applied, only FlexAddress feature will be available.
+If these updates are not applied, only FlexAddress feature is available.